theodesp/go-heaps/README.md

 **Heaps**

 * [Pairing Heap](https://en.wikipedia.org/wiki/Pairing_heap): A pairing heap is a type of heap data structure with relatively simple implementation and excellent practical amortized performance.
-* [Leftlist Heap](https://www.geeksforgeeks.org/leftist-tree-leftist-heap/): a variant of a binary heap.
+* [Leftist Heap](https://www.geeksforgeeks.org/leftist-tree-leftist-heap/): a variant of a binary heap.
 Every node has an s-value which is the distance to the nearest leaf.
 In contrast to a binary heap, a leftist tree attempts to be very unbalanced.
 * [Skew Heap](https://en.wikipedia.org/wiki/Skew_heap): A skew heap (or self-adjusting heap) is a heap data structure implemented as a binary tree.
 Skew heaps are advantageous because of their ability to merge more quickly than binary heaps.
 * [Fibonacci Heap](https://en.wikipedia.org/wiki/Fibonacci_heap): a Fibonacci heap is a data structure for priority queue operations, consisting of a collection of heap-ordered trees.
 It has a better amortized running time than many other priority queue data structures including the binary heap and binomial heap.
 * [Binomial Heap](https://www.geeksforgeeks.org/binomial-heap-2/): A Binomial Heap is a collection of Binomial Trees.
 A Binomial Heap is a set of Binomial Trees where each Binomial Tree follows Min Heap property.
 And there can be at most one Binomial Tree of any degree.